mysrcs/jekyll/_pages/privacy-policy.md

 ---
 layout: page
 title: Privacy Policy
-permalink: /privacy/
+permalink: /privacy-policy/
 ---

 ## Privacy Statement of {{ site.title }} GmbH
 *This Data Privacy Statement is provided in English for your convenience.
-Please note that in case of a dispute or discrepancy between the {{ site.citizen }} Data Privacy Statement and the English translation, the {{ site.citizen }} version shall prevail.*
+Please note that in case of a dispute or discrepancy between the {{ site.citizen }} Data Privacy Statement and the English translation, the [{{ site.citizen }}](/{{ site.locationShortCode }}/privacy-policy) version shall prevail.*

 **Status: {{ page.date | date: "%-d %B %Y"  }}**